Motorcycle Accidents

 Motorcycle Accidents Caused by Negligence

 Motorcycles are fun to ride and give some people a sense of escapism from their daily troubles, but almost any good thing can come with certain risks.
-In 2016 alone, 5,286 motorcyclists were killed in a motorcycle accident.
+In 2016 alone, 5,286 motorcyclists were killed in motorcycle accidents.
 Not wearing a helmet, drinking alcohol, or using drugs while riding a motorcycle on the highway are all serious risk factors that increase one’s chances of wrecking their ride.
 In other cases, the fault of the wreck is on the driver of a car and this can result in severe injuries and death.

 How to Spot Negligence

-Many motorcycle accidents are caused by another car turning and running into a motorcycle, either in the shoulder of a highway or turning at an intersection.
+Many motorcycle accidents are caused by another car turning and running into a motorcycle, either on the shoulder of a highway or turning at an intersection.
 Other factors that can lead to accidents are a lack of experience riding a motorcycle, other drivers not visibly seeing the motorcyclist, not anticipating when other drivers are about to turn, and rainy weather.
 Alcohol accounts for 43% of motorcyclist deaths.

 Negligence can be obvious sometimes, but difficult to determine in complex scenarios.
 You can claim negligence if another driver, even another motorcyclist, intentionally hits you, hits you because they were distracted, or cuts you off and causes you to have an accident.
 The amount of compensation you can get for that negligence depends on how much you had to pay in medical expenses for your injuries.